© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three cairns forming part of a cairnfield on Longstone Hill is a scheduled monument protected by Historic England under reference 1010583.
 View the official record →

-Three cairns forming part of a cairnfield on Longstone Hill is a Bronze Age funerary monument situated on moorland in Devon.
+Three cairns forming part of a cairnfield on Longstone Hill is a Bronze Age ritual and funerary monument located on the Devon moors.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010583.

 Three cairns forming part of a cairnfield on Longstone Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010583.